-Nashik is located along the Godavari River 565 m above sea level and about 185 km from Mumbai, is the important religious center of Nashik.
+Nashik is located along the Godavari River 565 m above sea level and about 185 km from Mumbai, which is the important religious center of Nashik.
 Nashik has abundant forest wealth which is mostly on the west of the district.
 Jalgaon and Aurangabad districts lie to the east of Nashik, to its south is Ahmednagar, and Dhule district and a part of Gujarat lie in the North.

 Nasik in Maharashtrabecame very prosperous as it lay on the trade route to Broach.
-The city was named as Gulshanabad by the Mughals appreciating its rich natural wealth and renamed Nashik by the Marathas.
+The city was named Gulshanabad by the Mughals appreciating its rich natural wealth and renamed Nashik by the Marathas.
 Nashik played an important role in the freedom movement and after independence became the second largest district of Maharashtra.